 It is no coincidence that 8 December was chosen as the date nine months before the day of Mary's birth, 8 September.

 Public offices, banks and post offices are closed.
-All shops are open and it's the height of the Christmas decorations in shopping centres as well as on city streets.
+All shops are open and it's the height of the Christmas decorations in shopping centres as well as on city street.

 It is the ideal opportunity to indulge in a trip to typical Italian villages and breathe in the warm, family atmosphere of the Christmas season in front of a blazing fireplace in an Alpine hut.